 - $2,699 MSRP

-Proxima also boasts clearance for up to 42mm wide tires, front and rear lights, and rack and fender mounts.
-Therefore, it is extremely versatile, ideal for commuting, and capable of navigating both paved and unpaved roads.
+The Proxima is extremely versatile, ideal for commuting, and capable of navigating both paved and unpaved roads.

 Get it if your list of priorities includes a smooth e-assistance experience, exquisite looks, high-end components, and a very reasonable price tag.